-Types Of Diabetes
+Types of Diabetes

 Some people with type 2 diabetes may not know they have it.
 But, they may feel tired, hungry, or thirsty.
 They may lose weight without trying, urinate often, or have trouble with blurred vision.
 They may also get skin infections or heal slowly from cuts and bruises.
 See your doctor right away if you have one or more of these symptoms.

-Tests For Diabetes
+Tests for Diabetes

-- Oral glucose tolerance test—taken after fasting overnight and then again 2 hours after having a sugary drink
+Oral glucose tolerance test—taken after fasting overnight and then again 2 hours after having a sugary drink

 Your doctor may want you to be tested for diabetes twice before making a diagnosis.

-In addition, you can keep control of your diabetes by:
+You can keep control of your diabetes by:

 Tracking your glucose levels.
 Very high glucose levels or very low glucose levels (called hypoglycemia) can be risky to your health.
 Talk to your doctor about how to check your glucose levels at home.

-- Making healthy food choices.
+Making healthy food choices.
 Learn how different foods affect glucose levels.
 For weight loss, check out foods that are low in fat and sugar.
 Let your doctor know if you want help with meal planning.

-- Getting exercise.
+Getting exercise.
 Daily exercise can help improve glucose levels in older people with diabetes.
 Ask your doctor to help you plan an exercise program.

 Your doctor may want you to see other healthcare providers who can help manage some of the extra problems caused by diabetes.
 He or she can also give you a schedule for other tests that may be needed.
 Talk to your doctor about how to stay healthy.

 Check your kidneys yearly.
 Diabetes can affect your kidneys.
 A urine and blood test will show if your kidneys are okay.

 Get flu shots every year and the pneumonia vaccine.
 A yearly flu shot will help keep you healthy.
 If you’re over 65, make sure you have had the pneumonia vaccine.
 If you were younger than 65 when you had the pneumonia vaccine, you may need another one.
 Ask your doctor.

-- Protect your skin.
+Protect your skin.
 Keep your skin clean and use skin softeners for dryness.
 Take care of minor cuts and bruises to prevent infections.

 Look at your feet.
 Take time to look at your feet every day for any red patches.
 Ask someone else to check your feet if you can’t.
 If you have sores, blisters, breaks in the skin, infections, or build-up of calluses, see a foot doctor, called a podiatrist.